mhmdcs/fastapi-todo/README.md

 ## Not required but recommended:

 Download and install Postman to test the backend's endpoints, you can also test with `curl`, or use http://localhost:port/docs or http://localhost:port/redoc that FastAPI already provides.

+## Last but not least..

+Run `uvicorn app.main:app --reload` to see the magic in action :)